The Dreamy DIY Remodel of a 1972 Airstream Home

 Years lived in: 3 years, owned

-Gabi and Brandon's plans to travel the country in a tiny trailer caused some concern among friends.
+Gabi and Brandon Fox are wedding photographers, educators, and climbing enthusiasts and the owners of this gorgeous 1972 Airstream Overlander they call home.
+Though their plans to travel the country in a tiny trailer caused some concern among friends.
 Living in such a small space with another person is too challenging, right?
 Not for this creative couple.
-"Turns out we get along together just fine, sharing less than 200 square feet, 24/7/365.
-In fact, throughout it all we ended up getting married and starting a wedding photography business together, so I think it's worked out pretty well so far," wrote Gabi.
+“Turns out we get along together just fine, sharing less than 200 square feet, 24/7/365.
+In fact, throughout it all we ended up getting married and starting a wedding photography business together, so I think it’s worked out pretty well so far,” wrote Gabi.

 “But the spontaneity of it all, even the not-so-fun parts, is what makes this life so much fun, inspiring, and always interesting.”